phideg/pdpw/README.md

 # pdpw

 A very simple password store, that basically reads and writes an encrypted textfile containing whatever you did put there 🤷‍♂️.

 ⚠️ Disclaimer: This software is still `WIP`.
 Pdpw depends on the [age crate](https://github.com/str4d/rage), which is in `beta` currently!.

 ![screenshot](screenshot.png)

+📢 Note: pdpw implements a forwarding Global Allocator to write a free pattern, after memory got released.
+That way passwords no do not remain as clear text in main memory.

 ## How to to install

 ```shell
 cargo install --path .